eduardomelog/eduardomelog/README.md

-### Hi, I'm a mexican Data Scientist with few years developing Data Mining and ML models.
+### Hi, I'm a mexican Data Scientist with few years developing Data Mining, Big Data and ML models.
 Let's collaborate together ;)
 ### Check out some of my projects below (click on any image to get more info):

 [![CarPricePrediction](images/site_example.jpg)](https://github.com/eduardomelog/CarPricePrediction)